PeterNaydenov/morph/README.md

 const htmlBlock = morph.get ( ['myTemplate', 'hidden'] )( 'render', { name: 'Peter' }) // render template from 'hidden' storage
 morph.get ( ['myTemplate'] )('render', { name: 'Peter' }) // call template 'myTemplate' from default storage
 // will return error, because default storage does not have template "myTemplate"
+// missing templates come back as error functions marked with isError: true if ( morph.get ( ['myTemplate'] ).isError )   console.log ( 'Template is not in the storage' )
 ```

 Let's see a more complex example before we go into details: